Agile development processes

 Agile development requires a shift in how you understand the costs of software development.

 The traditional “waterfall” method of software development assumes that software can be built once for a large, one-time investment.
-In practice, this is untrue, because requirements can rarely be fully known and change constantly.
-Users’ needs tend to arise through research and testing, and development teams must discover appropriate solutions by building iteratively and interacting with users regularly.
+In practice, this is untrue, because requirements can rarely be fully known and change often.
+The product team’s understanding of users’ needs arise through research and testing, allowing you to provide reasonable cost estimates in the short-term.

 Ultimately, the state’s investment should be measured in working software, not phase documents or milestones.
 Only working systems are of value to real constituents.
 Based on that premise, teams are only able to measure the success of a waterfall project after most costs have been incurred, because that is the first time working software is delivered.
 This is a huge risk.
 Agile projects allow the state to measure success at more regular intervals, and reduce the overall risk to the state.

 Starting with small projects can help build agile project management skills.

 We recommend starting with a small, less important project in order to develop your team’s understanding of agile project management, then expand and incorporating a user-research practice into that development.
 Diving right into a large, high profile, or critical project is risky; it requires more coaching and training.

 Incremental development can allow end users to start seeing benefits even before the legacy system can be fully replaced.

 If a workflow is worth preserving, then portions of the old systems must be kept up until the new system is fully operational, no matter what approach is used.
 In a monolithic contracting approach, the end user must wait many months or years to use the new system and see any benefit — and that’s assuming there are no problems with the rollout.
 In an incremental approach, the end user could start seeing benefits in a shorter time-frame.
 Depending on the architecture of the legacy system, parts of it may even be able to be decommissioned and turned off before the full new system is in place to save money.

 Agile principles recommend documentation that supports long-term maintenance.